Henderson, Nevada

 SNS was funded by a $3.5 million Sustainable Communities grant from the U.S. Department of Housing and Urban Development.
 The SNS planning process placed an extraordinary emphasis on community engagement to ensure broad, representative participation in determining a vision for the future.

 The initiative broke down long-entrenched municipal barriers and created a regional vision.
-All 13 regional partner organizations, the regional planning coalition (SNRPC) and Regional Transportation Commission adopted the plan.
+All 13 regional partner organizations, the Regional Planning Coalition (SNRPC), and the Regional Transportation Commission adopted the plan.

 Engagement